zph/terraform-provider-mysql/website/docs/r/grant.html.markdown

 Grants can be imported using user, host, database and table.
 For grants without explicit database or tables, leave these fields empty.

+You can also add an extra at sign `@` to the import definition to specify the grant contains WITH GRANT OPTION.

 ```
 $ terraform import mysql_grant.example user@host@database@table
 $ terraform import mysql_grant.without_db user@host@@

+# Import the first example with grant option
+$ terraform import mysql_grant.example user@host@database@table@
 ```